Is Microsoft Teams More Popular Than Slack? Yes, but …

-Microsoft’s chat and collaboration service Teams now has a bigger daily user base than Slack, but their use cases differ in important ways—particularly in terms of how they integrate with other tools.
+Microsoft’s chat and collaboration service Teams has been outpacing Slack’s growth since COVID-19 began, but their use cases differ in important ways—particularly in terms of how they integrate with other tools.

-“Catching up so quickly in audience size over two years when Slack has been around since August 2013 is a feather in Microsoft’s cap and may be a reason why it has opted to wait so long to announce any numbers about Teams,” Ars Technica’s Anna Washenko wrote.
+“Catching up so quickly in audience size over two years when Slack has been around since August 2013 is a feather in Microsoft’s cap and may be a reason why it has opted to wait so long to announce any numbers about Teams,” Ars Technica’s Anna Washenko wrote last year.

 The competition between the two firms has been fierce—with Slack famously taking out a full-page ad in The New York Times in 2016 ahead of the Teams announcement.